Posted on Leave a comment

 When used in moderation and sourced from reputable brands, salmon oil is a beneficial addition to a ferret’s balanced diet.
 Not only is it good for a ferret’s skin and coat–helping with dry skin, itching and adding shine– but it is also beneficial for their heart, eyes and joint health.

-Salmon oil is a great treat that can be used for distracting your ferret when clipping nails or cleaning ears.
+Wild Alaskan salmon oil is a great treat that can be used for distracting your ferret when clipping nails or cleaning ears.

 The benefits of salmon oil have influenced many pet owners, including ferret parents, to incorporate salmon oil into their fur babies’ diets.
 Overall, supplementing with salmon oil is good for pet health; however, too much of a good thing may have adverse effects.
 Continue reading Is Wild Alaskan Salmon Oil Good For Ferrets?